JoaoBatistaSS1999/Assignment/README.md

 <div>
   <h1>Assignment Project</h1>
   <p>The goal of this project is to create a frontend that is able to connect with metamask and display NFTs & Tokens of the user.
 All of that using the Moralis API, Typescript and Ant Design (and a little bit of Ethers.js, although it wasn't ACTUALLY needed).
-Feel free to fork🙃</p><br>
+Feel free to fork 🙃.</p><br>

   <h2>📝Features to add</h2><br>